slightlyoff/bravo/README.md

 From an implementation perspective, bravo defines the interfaces to JavaScript for system-provided services.
 We are defining these APIs as we go and bootstrapping on top of the [Pepper C API](https://developers.google.com/native-client/pepperc/) in the Chromium prototype.

-Eventually all Bravo APIs (which need not resemble Pepper APIs) are candidates for standardization.
+Eventually all Bravo APIs (which need not resemble Pepper APIs) will be candidates for standardization.
 The runtime language -- JavaScript -- is already a web standard.

+Libraries built on top of Bravo may implement other standards (such as HTML, DOM, etc.) or provide alternative forms which reduce legacy baggage.

 ## Bravo Content